hicham123k/Hippocampus/README.md

-for absorbing and remembering knowledge.
+For absorbing and remembering knowledge.